Iron486/NLP_emotions_classifier/README.md

 ### PREPROCESSING

 The embeddings were downloaded from here https://nlp.stanford.edu/projects/glove/ and then were transformed into a dictionary and saved, thus requiring less time to be loaded.
 The same thing has been done with embeddings of 50 and 200 length vectors.
-Unfortunately, I could not put GloVe embeddings in the `data` folder since they occupy more than 100 MB of memory, but it's possible to download them from the website.
+Unfortunately, It wasn't possible to store the GloVe embeddings in the `data` folder since they occupy more than 100 MB of memory, but it's possible to download them from the website.

 The datasets were loaded too and the words were tokenized and padded to a fixed maximum length.
 Furthermore, labels were encoded based on the train data with the following encoder from keras `LabelEncoder()`, and GloVe weights were added based on the words present in the train dataset.